 - Is it safe?

 - Is it effective?

 - Is it caring?

 - Is it responsive to people's needs?

-- Is it well-led
+- Is it well-led?

 Before we visited, we reviewed a range of information we held about the service and asked other organisations to share what they knew about the service.
 Two of our inspectors and a GP specialist professional advisor carried out an announced visit to the providers headquarters on 5 June 2014.
-During our visit we spoke with a range of staff that included the Interim Chief Executive, The Vice Chair of the board of directors, the nominated individual and Chief Nurse, the Medicines Management Officer, Head of

-Safeguarding, one of the providers GP leads and a senior human resources officer.
+During our visit we spoke with a range of staff that included the Interim Chief Executive, the Vice Chair of the Board of Directors, the nominated individual and Chief Nurse, the Medicines Management Officer, Head of Safeguarding, one of the providers GP leads and a senior human resources officer.
 We also spoke with an Urgent Care Matron.
 At this visit we reviewed the provider's policies and procedures and looked at other information with regard to how the service was run and how it was performing.

-On 7 June we carried out an announced inspection at Skegness and District Hospital and spoke with patients who used the service.
+On 6 June we carried out an announced inspection at Louth Hospital and spoke with patients who used the service.
 We observed how people were being cared for and talked with carers.
-We reviewed three completed comment cards on which patients, carers and members of the public had been invited to share their views and experiences of the service.
+We reviewed four completed comment cards on which patients, carers and members of the public had been invited to share their views and experiences of the service

-We also spoke to one member of staff employed by the out-of-hours service and one nurse from the minor injuries unit.
+We also spoke to members of staff employed by the out-of-hours service and with GP's.